 The Paranormal Research Society

-The A&E series only offered the public a very small portion of what the PRS of Penn State does.
-The PRS team actually consists of a large group of members and investigators.
+The A&E series only offered the public a very small portion of what the PRS of Penn State did.
+The PRS team actually consisted of a large group of members and investigators.

 Ryan Buell structured the organization of PRS to encourage serious study and investigation of the phenomenon.
 As previously stated, the two major methods he used to do this were to branch the organization into two departments: the Field Investigation & Research (FIR), and the Parapsychology & Laboratory Research (PLR).